alexmy21/k-octopus-processors/README.md

 > git checkout k-octopus-compute_0.7.3

 K-Octopus Compute is a Http Service.
 Default end point is "http://hostname:4567/k-octopus/compute".
 This end point is the same for all Processing Models.
-Actually Octopus Compute builds processing model using execution graph as blue-print, and then executes it.
+Actually Octopus Compute builds processing model at runtime using execution graph as blue-print, and then executes it.